invariantlabs-ai/invariant-server/README.md

 ## Production

-The `--privileged` flag is required to run each session policy in its own [nsjail](https://nsjail.dev/).
-This is required to ensure isolation between multiple users running policies on the same server.
+The `docker-compose.yml` file is configured to run the container with the necessary privileges and settings for production use, including nsjail isolation.

-Note that `PRODUCTION=true` requires the `--privileged` flag.
+Note that `PRODUCTION=true` requires privileged mode, which is already set in the docker-compose file. **Disable** privileges if not running in production mode.

 If running ubuntu 23.10 or later, you need to run these commands on the host:
 ```